Name: Mr. Clean a.k.a. Mr. Musclo a.k.a. NO SMOKING!

 General Description: Greasy clean floor mats, minimum of one black light, a stereo and speaker system that out values the car itself- you’ll feel like you never left the club!
-Don’t worry, the electronica techno or cumbia will entrance you into his taxi-hypnosis.
+Don’t worry, like a cobra to the charmer’s flute, the electronica techno or cumbia will entrance you into his taxi-hypnosis.

 Name: The Amateur Rocket Scientist a.k.a.
 Neurosurgeon

 Driving Style: Good all around maneuvers and awareness.

 Skillz: 8 out of 10 Books, knowledge, intelligence are his strengths which can be applied to driving the chaotic streets of Buenos Aires.

 Safety: 8 out of 10 He will occasionally make eye contact, coupled with a hand gesture or two to drive his point home.